 2. Remove the oil from his coat as quickly as possible

 So, now it’s bath time, either outdoors or in a separate space like a garage or barn.
 The most common household remedy to get rid of skunk odor used to be a tomato juice bath, although it had limited success.
+For effectiveness, we recommend a top-rated skunk shampoo made for dogs.
 Today, there are effective products on the market, as well as a simple DIY remedy you can make with products commonly at hand:

 - 1 quart of 3% hydrogen peroxide solution (found at any pharmacy or supermarket)